Personalized care is top of mind when treating prostate cancer.

 Targeted MRI/Ultrasound Fusion Biopsy

 We offer a powerful MR solution for analysis, planning and targeted biopsy of the prostate.
-This complete clinical MR solution for the prostate consists of DynaCAD for Prostate and the UroNav fusion biopsy system – a comprehensive solution which offers a cutting edge imaging option for many patients with elevated and/or rising PSA levels.
+This complete clinical MR solution for the prostate consists of DynaCAD for Prostate and the UroNav fusion biopsy system – a comprehensive solution that offers a cutting edge imaging option for many patients with elevated and/or rising PSA levels.

 Targeted MR/ultrasound biopsy is poised to become the new standard in prostate care.
 UroNav fuses pre-biopsy MR images of the prostate with ultrasound-guided biopsy images in real time, for excellent delineation of the prostate and suspicious lesions.